OLI9292/gifted/README.md

 2. cd into the project `cd gifted`
 3. Make sure you have node and nvm updated
 4. `npm install` dependencies
-5. Boot up a local dev server with `npm run start`
+5. Boot up a local dev server running at localhost:8080 with `npm run start`